Acupuncture in Dermatology, A Traditional Chinese Medicine Approach

 Eczema is a subtype of dermatitis, but the two terms are often used interchangeably.
 In TCM, skin

-Acupuncture and Chinese medicine can improve the spleen function and lung function, clean the pathological factors from the body and cure the disease.
+Acupuncture and Chinese medicine can improve the spleen and lung function, clean the pathological factors from the body, and cure the disease.

-Psoriasis is an auto-immune disorder of the skin.
-In TCM, there are both internal factors and external factors that cause psoriasis.
-Change of emotions is the main internal factor, and external factors include wind, coldness, heat, fire, dampness, and dryness from the earthly element.
+Psoriasis is an autoimmune disorder of the skin.
+In TCM, there are both internal and external factors that cause psoriasis.
+Change of emotions is the main internal factor and external factors include wind, coldness, heat, fire, dampness, and dryness from the earthly element.

-Acupuncture and Chinese medicine, in turn, cure these root causes by removing heat and cooling the blood, enriching the blood and moistening dryness, and promoting blood circulation and removing blood stasis.
+Acupuncture and Chinese medicine cure these root causes by removing heat and cooling the blood, enriching the blood and moistening dryness, and promoting blood circulation and removing blood stasis.

 It is very important to maintain a healthy lifestyle to reduce the relapse of psoriasis.

-- No alcohol, no smoking, no seafood, no spicy food, more fresh fruits, and vegetables
+- No alcohol, smoking, seafood, or spicy food

 - Keep room clean, dry, and well ventilated

 - Gently clean the skin and do not peel lesions

 “I came into the office unable to turn my neck or shoulder to the left without feeling shooting pain down my right side.
 I was so afraid I had pinched a nerve and would be immobile for months.
 Within 45 minutes, the pain was gone and I could move my neck and shoulder again.
 The acupuncture treatment was so effective!
 Dr. Liu located an acupuncture spot in my right hand that was connecting to my neck, shoulders and back.
 It was like magic!
 He massaged the point on my right hand, and the remainder of the pain was released.
 Thank you Dr. Liu.”